pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 ```

-Because both setups use Webpack to handle all the assets, the index.html file is identical.
+Because both setups use Webpack to handle all the assets, the `index.html` file in each is identical.

-Application structure-wise, both React and Angular 2 need two files - <code>TodoList</code> that represents the list of tasks and <code>Todo</code> that represents a single task.
+In terms of application structure, both React and Angular 2 need two files - <code>TodoList</code> which represents the list of tasks and <code>Todo</code> which represents a single task.

-Let's analyize the <code>TodoList</code>  component (*todolist.component.ts* for Angular 2 and *todo-list.js* for React, respectively) piece-by-piece, from top to bottom:
+Let's analyze the <code>TodoList</code> component (*todolist.component.ts* for Angular 2 and *todo-list.js* for React, respectively) piece-by-piece, from top to bottom:

 #### **Importing**